 Schedule Deep Cleanings

-A deep cleaning is something you will need to schedule as well.
+A deep cleaning of hardwood floors is something you will need to schedule as well.
 A monthly deep clean will help you to keep your floor looking good without using harsh cleaners and equipment too often (which can also damage your floor).
 The finish manufacturer can advise you on the right cleaning materials to use along with an auto scrubber, buffer or commercial mop.
 It is vital that you consult the finish manufacturer prior to cleaning your floor with any machinery.
 While it may seem safe to use an item that is labeled to clean “wood flooring” your manufacturer may have certain limitations or recommendations you will want to adhere to.
+You can learn more how to properly Clean a hardwood floor here.

 Finally, you will need to adopt an annual finish maintenance.
 Annual hardwood floor finish maintenance allows you to add a new layer of finish to revitalize dull, scratching and fading flooring finish.
 This will help keep your floor looking good and improve the stain and water resistance.
 Dependent on the type of flooring you have you will have a variety of finish options that can be added annually.
 The different finishes have different benefits and work better in different applications.
 There are conversion varnish finishes, wax finishes, and moisture-cured finishes.
 The more common options include oil based, water based, UV cured and natural oil finishes.
 Your flooring professional is your best bet for choosing the right finish to fit your flooring type, foot traffic and additional needs.
 Additionally, you want to consider the setting when choosing a flooring finish type.
 If there are a lot of windows you won’t want to use a flooring finish that ambers in the sun easily.
 This will make your floor yellow and look aged.